arivictor/mini-mono/README.md

 Success!
 3 passed, 0 failed.
 ```

-You can also specify tests to run.
+You can also specify which tests to run.

 A file naming pattern has been used to separate unit tests (plan) from integrations tests (apply).